 Now that the majority of the office world is working remotely, creating a source of truth for the decisions you make at meetings can be critical for team alignment and communication.

 Here are some tips for recording note real time in Fellow:

 Use presence indicators to see who is attending and contributing to the meeting

 See which team members are viewing the meeting agenda, when they last viewed it, and if they are adding to it.

 With the user flags, you'll quickly notice who is your team's go-to notetaker.

 Send notes afterwards to recap the meeting

 Sometimes meetings may wrap up in a rush.
-Tie a bow on the meeting by sending out the notes afterwards by Slack and email.
+Tie a bow on the meeting by sending out the notes afterwards by email, Slack, Teams, and more.
 You can ensure that the team has the same takeaways and are on the same page for the next meeting.